 Budapest’s District 7 may be known as the city’s party district, but its burgeoning and increasingly diverse food scene may give that title a run for its money.
 A young Vietnamese couple—one of them first, the other a second generation Vietnamese-Hungarian—set up shop in 2018, after seeing locals' fondness of Vietnamese food.
-But instead of yet another pho soup shop, they launched a bánh mì joint, specializing in the iconic French-Vietnamese sandwiches, the first of its kind in Budapest.
+But instead of yet another pho shop, they launched a bánh mì joint, specializing in the iconic French-Vietnamese sandwiches, the first of its kind in Budapest.

 The origin of bánh mì harkens back to French Indochina when the baguette was introduced in Vietnam.
 In the traditional version, a crispy baguette encloses a host of ingredients including pork liver pâté, cold cuts, pickled carrots, crunchy cucumbers, and parsley.
-At Bánh Mì in Budapest, you can choose from 12 versions, two of them vegetarian.
+At Bánh Mì in Budapest, you can choose from 12 versions, two of them vegetarian, ranging from €3 to €5.
 Apart from the traditional sandwich, I usually go for the meatballs or the grilled pork stuffings.
 Use the Sriracha to adjust the heat level to your taste.

 Because of space restrictions, Bánh Mì doesn’t actually have a kitchen; instead, they make all ingredients in advance, using the venue only for final preps.
-It’s a combination of these perfectly satisfying sandwiches, which are €3-5, and wanting this family business to succeed that keep me coming back here.
+It’s a combination of these perfectly satisfying and low-priced sandwiches and wanting this family business to succeed that keep bringing me back here.